 When is Bulk Trash Pick–Up?

-The Borough has one bulk trash pick–up per year in the month of May.
-Information of the pick–up date will be included in the April Newsletter and will be displayed on the Reader Board at McGuigan Hall.
-If you can’t find the date, call the Borough at 610–644–2602.
+The Borough has two bulk trash pick–ups per year, one in May and the other in October.
+Information of the pick–up dates will be included in the Borough Newsletter and will be displayed on the Reader Board at McGuigan Hall.
+For more information, please call the Borough at 610–644–2602.